MohamadSharafeddine/cognifyedu/README.md

 #### Teacher

-- As a teacher, I want to create and assign assignments, so I can track student progress and provide feedback.
+- As a teacher, I want to create and assign assignments to my students so that I can assess their understanding of the material.
+- As a teacher, I want to view and grade student submissions so that I can provide timely feedback on their work.
-- As a student, I want to receive personalized learning paths, so I can focus on my strengths and areas for improvement.
+- As a teacher, I want to view detailed student profiles, so I can provide targeted support and interventions.

 #### Student

+- As a student, I want to view my assigned courses so that I can keep track of my assignments.
 - As a student, I want to submit my assignments, so I can complete tasks and receive feedback on my performance.
 - As a student, I want to receive personalized learning paths, so I can focus on my strengths and areas for improvement.